Skip to main content

 orofacial-tissue-consortium.jpg

-Regenerative medicine harnesses the body’s growth and healing properties to repair or replace damaged cells, tissues, or organs.
-Researchers are drawing on the fields of stem cell and developmental biology, bioengineering, material science, and gene editing, among others, to develop safe and effective regenerative therapies.
+Regenerative medicine harnesses the body’s growth mechanisms and healing properties to repair or replace damaged cells, tissues, or organs.
+Researchers are drawing on the fields of stem cell and developmental biology, bioengineering, materials science, and gene editing, among others, to develop safe and effective regenerative therapies.
 Dental, oral, and craniofacial regenerative medicine holds great promise for treating a variety of injuries, conditions, and diseases, including repair or replacement of teeth, cartilage, joints, bone, and other tissues.

-How is NIDCR Investing in Regenerative Medicine Research?
+How Is NIDCR Investing in Regenerative Medicine Research?

 Examples of NIDCR-supported research include: